erikandersson96/portfolio-project-two/README.md

 * Hide buttons when clicked.
 This css styling were taken as inspiration from [Freshman Simon Game](https://jsfiddle.net/ayoisaiah/Lxwhder6/20/).

 * The inspiration for my radio buttons, `Easy | Medium | Hard` has been taken from [this](https://codepen.io/skeddles/pen/PbROLK) codepen link that I found from this article [link](https://freefrontend.com/css-radio-buttons/).
-But with my own styling and naming to the HTML and CSS elements. (both links opens in a new tab)
+But with my own styling and naming to the HTML and CSS elements.

 * The CSS for my `wrapper` was inspired from [stackoverflow](https://stackoverflow.com/questions/5275410/what-is-the-correct-way-to-do-a-css-wrapper).
 The inspiartion for the
 `User interface` of the `wrapper` was initial taken from `Benjamin Kavanagh - my mentor` and his second project, you can check it out [here](https://bak2k3.github.io/covid-dashboard/index.html).

 * The inspiration for the styling of the `Circles` was taken from [this](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/) article.
-(Link opens in a new tab).

 ---